logan-anderson/logan.codes/content/blog/how-to-add-a-new-action-to-a-tinacms-form.md

     - code
 date: 'Mon Jul 13 2020 09:42:46 GMT-0300 (Atlantic Daylight Time)'
 ---
-# how to make a form action
+# How to make a form action

 In this post, I will be going over how to make a form of action in tinaCMS.
 In my case, I wanted to make an action so that I could delete blog posts from my website.